zhaokany/realized_volatility/writeup.md

 I was given price data for approximately a year, sampled at 1 minute for 6 stocks and was asked to produce a fair estimator of the volaility over the next month.

 ## Summary
-Data clean is performed in a way to mitigate the negative impact of missing data or sudden price moves on volatility estimation, modelled via the covariance of an autoregressed return time series of high frequency.
+Data cleaning is performed in a way to mitigate the negative impact of missing data or sudden price moves on volatility estimation, modelled via the covariance of an autoregressed return time series of high frequency.
 A volatility signature is then obtained for each trading day, producing a new data set (one sample per day) ready for PCA-based unsupervised learning method.
 The learning method produce estimated volatilities of different time horizon, from which we chose the longest to be a candidate extrapolated for even longer horizon.
 The model also provided us with the confidence interval based on the explained variance ratio by the PCA components.

 ## Submissions:
-Execute src/main.py will display the estimated volatility and some auxiliary informaiton for each stock.
+See README.md for details of how to execute the program and visualize data.

 - Python code base
 1. Executable: src/main.py